ZhangJingrong/gpu_topK_benchmark/README.md

 Use `-c` to check correctness.
 Use `-n` with a large number (e.g. `-n 100`) to get more stable benchmark results.
 Use `-w` to set the number of warmup runs.

 For example, to run algorithm CUB for batch_size=1, len=1e6, k=20 (note that exponential form is acceptable for batch/len/k):
 ```bash
 $ ./benchmark -c -w 20 -n 100 cub 1 1e6 20
 ```

+# Please cite as:
+@inproceedings{zhang2023parallel,
+  title={Parallel top-k algorithms on gpu: A comprehensive study and new methods}, author={Zhang, Jingrong and Naruse, Akira and Li, Xipeng and Wang, Yong}, booktitle={Proceedings of the International Conference for High Performance Computing, Networking, Storage and Analysis}, pages={1--13}, year={2023}
+}

+# One more thing:
+We are still working on topK related projects.
+While due to our limited bandwidth, I am unable to continue maintaining this repository with the updates of RAFT.
+If you have any related requirements, please feel free to reach me via email **christinaz@nvidia.com**